tradingstrategy-ai/docs/source/architecture/serialisation.rst

 The strategy :ref:`state` is serialised as JSON

+- Both backtesting and :ref:`live trade execution` use the same file format.
+Live trades and backtesting results have the same format.

 - The raw state is written to the disk as a flat JSON file

 - The web frontend downloads the same JSON file to display the strategy execution